Wabakimi Provinical Park | Destination Ontario

 Ontario Parks is a government body responsible for the preservation and maintenance of over 330 natural and culturally significant parks across the province.
 In addition to delivering facilities, activities and programs that encourage visitors to connect with nature, Ontario Parks strives to protect and restore the ecological integrity and biodiversity of its parks.
 Learn more about Ontario’s vast provincial parks, national parks and conservation areas and how to enjoy Ontario’s Parks responsibly.

-A Blue Flag status at a beach or marina is an eco-certification acknowledging it meets internationally recognized standards for water quality, safety, accessibility and ecological protection.
-Currently there are over 25 Blue Flag destinations in Ontario, including Wasaga Beach, Grand Bend Beach, Centre Island Beach on Toronto Islands and Bell Park Beach in Sudbury.
+A Blue Flag accessibility and ecological protection.
+Currently, there are over 25 Blue Flag destinations in Ontario, including Wasaga Beach, Grand Bend Beach, Centre Island Beach on Toronto Islands and Bell Park Beach in Sudbury.
 Visitors to a Blue Flag beach can rest assured the utmost care is taken to create a clean, safe and accessible experience.

 Services & Programs

 To encourage travellers to reduce their carbon footprint, the Bruce Peninsula Biosphere Association has installed 50 Level 2 electric vehicle chargers at local accommodations, including hotels, motels and campgrounds for visitors travelling in electric vehicles.

 If you’re looking for a ‘greener’ and more efficient mode of travel in Ontario, consider taking the train.
 VIA Rail offers routes across the province and beyond with service to over 400 communities in Canada.
 Sustainable mobility is a priority issue with transformational projects that include a new environmentally-friendly fleet.